CBC-UCONN/RADseq_tutorial/02a_Lacewings_stacksdenovo.md

 `Stacks` implements the entire _de novo_ pipeline in a single perl script `denovo_map.pl`, but here we will run each constituent module separately to demonstrate it.

 Before we get started, it's worth explaining a little bit about how `Stacks` works in _de novo_ mode.
-The first four steps collectively identify sequences within and across individuals that correspond to homologous loci.
+There are six submodules to run.
+The first four collectively identify sequences within and across individuals that correspond to homologous loci, the fifth and sixth generate, filter and output genotypes.
+They are as follows:

 1. Run `ustacks`.
 This step analyzes **each sample separately**.
 Reads are first sorted into groups with identical sequences.
 These groups fall into two classes based on a user-defined frequency threshold: "stacks", which it is hoped represent true allelic sequences, and "secondary reads", which it is hoped are mostly alleles with sequencing errors.
 If a targeted locus contains a heterozygous site, then at this stage it should be represented by two stacks.
 The allelic stacks are then assembled into putative loci if their sequence divergence falls below a user-specified threshold.
 The secondary reads are then mapped back to the loci, again contingent on a user-specified divergence threshold.